Lucent0x/LUCID-MUSIC-BLOG/README.md

 # THIS IS THE FULLY FUNCTIONAL & RESPOSIVE MUSIC DOWNLOADER

-# have fun modifing it.
+# have fun modifying it.